Boko Haram insurgency: 2017

-In September, Boko Haram militants kidnapped about 40 young adults, women and children and killed 18 in the town of Banki, 130 km southeast of Maiduguri, Borno State, on the border of Nigeria and Cameroon.
+In September, Boko Haram militants kidnapped about 40 young adults, women and children and killed 18 in Banki, 130 km southeast of Maiduguri on the border of Nigeria and Cameroon.
 Boko Haram was reported to have killed 380 people between April and September in the Lake Chad area.
-About 57% of all schools in Borno state were closed due to the Boko Haram insurgency, affecting the education of about 3 million children.
+About 57% of all schools in Borno State were closed due to the Boko Haram insurgency, affecting the education of about 3 million children.

 On 21 November, a suicide bomber killed 50 people in a mosque in Mubi.
 In December, fighters who were believed to belong to ISWAP attacked a patrol of US Army Special Forces and Nigerian soldiers in the Lake Chad Basin Region in Niger.
 The coalition troops managed to repel the assault without suffering any casualties.

 2018

 On 16 February, three suicide bombers killed about 20 people in Konduga.
 On 19 February, Boko Haram kidnapped 110 schoolgirls from Dapchi, Yobe.

-By March, two main insurgent factions were still active, and continued to wage an insurgency campaign against the government: The followers of Abubakar Shekau (Boko Haram) operated mainly in southern Borno, while the faction of Abu Musab al-Barnawi (ISWAP) was mostly located around Lake Chad.
+By March, two main insurgent factions were still active and continued to wage an insurgency campaign against the government: the followers of Shekau operated mainly in southern Borno, while the faction of al-Barnawi was mostly located around Lake Chad.

-On 26 April, Boko Haram bombers killed at least four civilians in the outskirts of Maiduguri, the largest city in Borno.
-A subsequent gun battle and tear gas launched by security forces repelled the attackers, but left two officers wounded and several others injured.
+On 26 April, Boko Haram bombers killed at least four civilians in the outskirts of Maiduguri.
+A subsequent gun battle and tear gas launched by security forces repelled the attackers but left two officers wounded and several others injured.
 On 1 May, two suicide bombers killed dozens of people in Mubi.

-On 15 July, hundreds of Nigerian soldiers went missing after ISWAP forces led by Abu Musab al-Barnawi overran a Nigerian Army base in the northeastern part of Nigeria.
-Less than 100 Nigerian soldiers returned after the attack, the attack came 24 hours after ISIL ambushed a military convoy in neighbouring Borno.
-The attack on the base resulted in a battle that lasted over an hour, it is unknown if there were any casualties in the assault, a local pro-government militia said the military had sustained some casualties, this attack marks Boko Haram's first major gain since 2015.
+On 15 July, hundreds of Nigerian soldiers went missing after Boko Haram forces overran an army base in northeastern Nigeria.
+Less than 100 Nigerian soldiers returned after the attack.
+The attack came 24 hours after Boko Haram ambushed a military convoy in neighbouring Borno.
+The attack on the base resulted in a battle that lasted over an hour, it is unknown if there were any casualties in the assault, a local pro-government militia said the military had sustained some casualties.
+This attack marked Boko Haram's first major gain since 2015.

-On 8 September, ISWAP fighters managed to capture the town of Gudumbali in central Borno, marking their first major gain in nearly two years.
-The next day, ISIL's West Africa Province released a video showing footage from combat with the Nigerian Army in the area.
-In late December, ISWAP launched another offensive and captured Baga in northeastern Borno State.
+On 8 September, ISWAP fighters captured Gudumbali in central Borno, marking their first major gain in nearly two years.
+The next day, ISWAP released a video showing footage from the combat.
+In late December, ISWAP launched another offensive and captured Baga.

-In November, fighting in and around Lake Chad intensified, beginning the Chad Basin campaign, which lasted until February 2020.
-On 18 November, ISWAP fighters attacked a military base in Metele, Borno, killing at least 118 soldiers while at least 153 others were missing after the attack, the militants also seized tanks, armored vehicles, artillery, weapons, and ammunition.
+In November, fighting in and around Lake Chad intensified, beginning the Chad Basin campaign which lasted until February 2020.
+On 18 November, ISWAP fighters attacked a military base in Metele, Borno, killing at least 118 soldiers while at least 153 others were missing after the attack.
+The militants also seized tanks, armored vehicles, artillery, weapons, and ammunition.